 For students attending the Erasmus Mundus Master Programme in Public Health in Disasters Programme outline (EMMPHID)

-The Erasmus Mundus Master Course in Public Health in Disasters (EMMPHID) is a joint university educational programme organized by the Emergency and Disaster Research Unit of the Universidad de Oviedo (Spain), the department for Public Health at Karolinska Institutet (Sweden) and the Department of Primary Care and Population Health of the University of Nicosia (Cyprus)
+The Erasmus Mundus Master Course in Public Health in Disasters (EMMPHID) is a joint university educational programme organised by the Emergency and Disaster Research Unit of the Universidad de Oviedo (Spain), the Department of Global Public Health at Karolinska Institutet (Sweden) and the Department of Primary Care and Population Health of the University of Nicosia (Cyprus)

 Disasters cause damage, suffering and death and leave people in need of life-saving assistance A disaster disrupts the functioning of a society, leading to human, material, economic and environmental losses that overwhelm local capacity and necessitate national or international response [UNDRR].